kyy3000/personality-trait-identification/README.md

 If you receive an error running the program through VS Code try the alternative method:
 1. Launch Anaconda Prompt (it came installed with Anaconda 3)
-2. Navigate to the GUI folder of the repository and run “python GUI.py”
+2. Navigate to the folder containing the file GUI.py and run it in python